uvarc/rc-learning/content/notes/opencv/index.md

 If the package is installed correctly, the output will show the openCV version number.

-# Loading & Saving Images
+# Loading, Displaying and Saving Images

 The `imread` function is used to read images from files.
 Images are represented as a multi-dimensional NumPy arrays.
-The multi-dimensional propeties are stored in an image's `shape` attribute, e.g no. of rows (height) x no. of columns (width) x no. of channels (depth).
+The multi-dimensional properties are stored in an image's `shape` attribute, e.g no. of rows (height) x no. of columns (width) x no. of channels (depth).

 ```